valentiniljaz/docx-merger/README.md

-# Docx-merger
+# Docx-Merger

 Javascript Library for Merging Docx files.
-This is a fork of https://github.com/apurvaojas/docx-merge with updated dependencies.
+This is a fork of https://github.com/scholarcy/docx-merger with updated dependencies and some fixes.

 It's only been tested with NodeJS but according to the original authors it should work in the browser too.

-The fork has replaced webpack with esbuild as the build tool, and yarn for npm.
+The fork has replaced webpack with esbuild as the build tool.

 ## Purpose

- To merge docx file using javascript which has rich contents.
+ To merge docx files with rich contents using javascript.

- The Library Preserves the Styles, Tables, Images, Bullets and Numberings of input files.
+ The Library preserves the Styles, Tables, Images, Bullets and Numberings of input files.

 ## Table of Contents